netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

   The interval ("interval") represents at which intervals the recurrence rule repeats.
 For example, within a daily recurrence rule, an interval value of "8" means every eight days.
+  The default value is "1", meaning every second for a secondly recurrence rule, every minute for a minutely rule, every hour for an hourly rule, every day for a daily rule, and so on.

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-bound" choice.
 The "date-time-start" value always counts